itsnotsherm/h4g-2024/README.md

 - **🔄 Real-Time Updates:**

-  Enjoy instant synchronization of data across the application, providing users with a smooth and dynamic experience.
+  Enjoy instant synchronization of data across the application with **Supabase’s real-time listeners**, providing users with a smooth and dynamic experience.

 - **🔒 Security:**

-  Implements robust role-based permissions and secure authentication, safeguarding sensitive user and system data.
+  Implements robust role-based permissions, secure authentication using **Supabase Authentication**, and password hashing with **Node.js** to safeguard sensitive user and system data.

+- **🛠️ Custom Logic with Node.js:**
+  Utilizes **Node.js** (via Express.js) for advanced business logic, such as batch operations, secure password resets, and custom endpoints to extend Supabase’s capabilities.

 - **🗂️ Comprehensive Database Schema:**